 She lays, for example, a cotinus leaf on a piece of wool or silk, wraps both tightly round, a piece of wood and binds it tightly into place.

 She then heats it up in water.
 The vats are either heated on the stove or simply left outside in jars to stew in the hot Australian sun.

 She then leaves the vat or jar to steep.
 The result is a beautiful leaf shape on the fabric or on paper.

 Using the fabric

-This method tends to result in quite small pieces of fabric (although you could brew larger ones).
+This method of making dyes from garden plants tends to result in quite small pieces of fabric (although you could brew larger ones).
 Carolyn stitches the resulting pieces together in a patchwork and has even made the outfit she wore to her son’s wedding last year out of the fabrics.

 ‘I’ve moved over to hand-sewing and away from using a sewing machine,’ says Carolyn.
 ‘It’s somehow more satisfactory.’
 She dyes the thread with the same natural plant dyes.